This blog was updated in June 2022.

 RAID 0 and RAID1 configurations have been tested with excellent results.
 2 SSHDs in RAID 0 deliver performance as much as 70% higher than a single-drive configuration.

-Seagate does not recommend mixing SSHDs with standard drives in RAID configurations, as this will negate the SSHD benefit.
-Further, Seagate has not conducted testing in common multi-drive configurations, such as RAID 5, 6 or 10, as current drives are not designed for multi-drive vibrations.
+However, Seagate doesn’t recommend mixing SSHDs with standard drives in RAID configurations, as this will negate the SSHD benefit.
+Further, Seagate has not conducted testing in common multi-drive configurations, such as RAID 5, 6, or 10, as current drives are not designed for multi-drive vibrations.

 Who can benefit most from SSHD?

-Upgrading to the 1TB version doubles the standard storage capacity of PS4, while also reducing boot up time and loading times for games, levels and terrain/maps.
-Reducing load times by even a few second per load increases the amount of time available for actual gaming.
+Upgrading to the 1TB version doubles the standard storage capacity of a PS4, while also reducing boot-up time and loading times for games, levels, terrain, and maps.
+Reducing load times by even a few seconds per load increases the amount of time available for actual gaming.

-Ideal main drive for a Value/Budget Gaming PC
+The main drive for a value or budget gaming PC

-Desktop SSHD can load the latest games twice as fast as a standard 2TB HDD.
-This drive provides a hefty chunk of storage while saving money to spend on enhancing other parts of the PC – such as a better GPU, CPU or peripherals.
+Desktop SSHDs can load the latest games twice as fast as a standard 2TB HDD.
+This drive provides a hefty chunk of storage while saving money to spend on enhancing other parts of your gaming PC, such as a better GPU, CPU, or peripherals.

-Performance of some cheap SSDs can drop dramatically when they become full with data.
-In a Desktop SSHD the 8GB of NAND cache is only used for data that needs to be accessed fast, meaning they provide consistently fast performance.
+The performance of some cheap SSDs can drop dramatically when they become full of data.
+In a desktop SSHD, 8GB of NAND cache is only used for data that needs to be accessed fast, meaning they provide consistently fast performance.

-250GB SSD is no longer considered large sized.
+A 250GB SSD is no longer considered large-sized when it comes to gaming.
 250GB SSD equates to around 230GB after formatting, you need 20GB for Windows 8, another 10GB for Program files, and new games can take up to 50GB each.

-Data consumption is growing faster than price erosion of SSDs.
-The problem is: 500GB can be too expensive, 250GB too small… So, realistically with a 250GB SSD you’ll be left with 3 maybe 4 new games installed on the SSD.
+Data consumption is growing faster than the price erosion of SSDs.
+The problem is that 500GB can be too expensive and 250GB too small, so, realistically, with a 250GB SSD, you’ll be left with only 3 or 4 new games installed on the SSD.
 Everything else will have to go on a 2nd drive.

-If you’re buying ‘Ultimate PC’ why would you want a standard HDD for your 2nd drive, when you can simply upgrade to a 2TB SSHD and have the best of both devices?
+If you’re buying the ultimate PC, why would you want a standard HDD for your second drive, when you can simply upgrade to a 2TB SSHD and have the best of both devices?